Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 Keep in mind that certain eSIMs can also come with a QR code.
 If this is the case for you, you'll need to scan it on your phone and then follow the steps on screen to activate it.

-If you buy travel insurance through us, you'll recieve a free eSIM with up to 2GB of roaming data* as a reward.
+If you buy travel insurance through us, you can get a free eSIM with up to 10GB of roaming data* this black friday season as a reward.
 You'll also get helpful instructions on how to get it activated for your trip, too.
 Boom.

 Tip: Planning to use your eSIM for your holiday?
 Make sure to set it as default so you're not using your normal data allowance.